 The design and construction industry is growing in recognition of the value of coordination, collaboration and teamwork in the successful accomplishment of a project's program.
 In active support of this trend, AISC has brought together previously separate architectural and structural engineering award programs that focused on a single aspect of the building project into a single program designed to recognize excellence and innovation in the use of structural steel on a comprehensive, project basis.
 Awards will be made to the project recognizing and awarding all members of the project's team involved with the structural framing system: architectural firm, structural engineering firm of record, general contractor, detailer, fabricator, erector as well as the project owner.
 Specialty consultants and contractors will be recognized at the discretion of the architect and structural engineer of record.
 Any member of the project team may submit a project for consideration.

 The 2017 competition is now closed.
 We will begin accepting applications for the 2018 competition in late spring.
-Projects entered in AISC's 2017 competition must be located in and fabricated in the U.S. between January 1, 2014 and December 31, 2016.
+Projects entered in AISC's 2018 competition must be located and completed in the U.S. between January 1, 2015 and December 31, 2017.
 A significant portion of the framing system of the project must be wide-flange or hollow structural steel sections.
 Pedestrian bridges entered in the competition must be an intrinsic part of a building; not stand-alone structures.